defualt/resume/resume.markdown

 ###inPerson.in / Blaboid Inc. - Entrepreneur, November 2010 - April 2013
 - Launching a privacy focused social networking platform for finding people to meet in person to do activities or have conversations.
-- Performing business coordination with lawyer, accountant, and consultants.
+- Coordinating business needs with lawyer, accountant, and consultants.
 - Developing the platform, consisting of a single page HTML5 mobile web app with user generated content, hosted on Amazon, with PHP/MySQL backend.